Whatever the reasons you may have for learning Korean. You can be sure there is an app to meet your needs.

 Do you want to learn how to write, from the alphabet to phrases?

 Write It!
-Korean is a perfect choice for that.
-One of the few choices centers on writing and other things about the Korean language.
+Korean is a perfect choice—one of the few choices centers on writing and other things about the Korean language.

 Unlike other Korean education apps that offer tables and charts, this makes you write each letter and block it on your smartphone.
 There is a perfect way to study, make mistakes, practice, and progress.

 Pricing: You can access the free app on Android and Apple.
-But if you need premium segments, pay a one-time $$6.99 to fully unlock for lifetime use.
+But if you need premium segments, pay a one-time $$6.99 to unlock for lifetime use fully.

 32. HiNative — Q&A Korean language forum